2nd September 2019

 Addiction's roots

-As we’ve gained a greater understanding of addiction, the idea of the “demon drug” which robs addicts of free-will has fallen by the wayside.
+As we’ve gained a greater understanding of addiction, the idea of the “demon drug” that robs addicts of free will has fallen by the wayside.
 Addiction is increasingly being viewed as a response to physical and mental pain, and treatment has been evolving to address the psychological roots of the affliction.
-Influential thinkers like Dr. Gabor Mate and Johann Hari have inspired many to explore the traumas which allow addiction to develop, and to treat the ailment with understanding and compassion.
+Influential thinkers like Dr. Gabor Mate and Johann Hari have inspired many to explore the traumas that allow addiction to develop and to treat the ailment with understanding and compassion.
 As our understanding of addiction has increased, we’ve come to realize that it isn’t an affliction that can be treated uniformly.
 Every recovering addict must deal with their pain and their triggers in the manner that works best for them.
-And finding aftercare solutions that offer you the tools you need to address, cope with, and move forward from trauma and pain is an essential step in the recovery process.
+Finding aftercare solutions that offer you the tools you need to address, cope with, and move forward from trauma and pain is an essential step in the recovery process.

 Mindfulness and Meditation